robmaxwellirl/codeowner-validator/README.md

-# Codeowner Validator Github Action
+# Codeowner Validator GitHub Action

 ![Example workflow](https://github.com/robmaxwellirl/codeowner-validator/actions/workflows/ci.yml/badge.svg)
 ![linting](https://github.com/robmaxwellirl/codeowner-validator/actions/workflows/linter.yml/badge.svg)

 ## What is this action for?

 This action is to help validate that every file in a repository has an owner defined in the codeowners file.
-Whilst github can validate that a codeowners file is correct, it does not actually ensure each file has an owner.
+Whilst GitHub can validate that a codeowners file is correct, it does not actually ensure each file has an owner.

 This will scan through the repository files, and if any file not found to have an owner, it will alert on it and fail the check.

 ## Building and testing locally